beloglazov/clj-predicates/README.md

 This is a small Clojure library containing useful predicate functions missing in the core Clojure library.

-The library reuses a part of functions from Clj-MiscUtil distributed by Shantanu Kumar under the Apache License, Version 2.0: http://bitbucket.org/kumarshantanu/clj-miscutil/
+The library reuses several functions from Clj-MiscUtil distributed by Shantanu Kumar under the Apache License, Version 2.0: http://bitbucket.org/kumarshantanu/clj-miscutil/

 ## Installation